**UPDATE** If you were first eligible for Medicare on or after January 1, 2020, you cannot enroll in a Plan F.

 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) calls for – among other things – discontinuing the sale of Medicare supplements that pay for the Part B deductible.
 This includes Plan F and Plan C. It only applies to people who are new to Medicare on or after January 1, 2020.

-If you have a Plan F or Plan C after 2019, you can keep your current plan.
+If you keep a Plan F or Plan C after 2019, you can stay on your current plan.
 You will even be able to buy a Plan F or Plan C from another company if you are currently enrolled in a Plan F or C at that time.
-But for people that are newly eligible for Medicare, Plan F
+But for people that are newly eligible for Medicare, Plan F and Plan C will not be an option.
+That is the main reason we are no longer recommending Plan F.

 Lessons From Obamacare